ubco-db/EmbedDB-Desktop/docs/buildInformation.md

-# BUILD INFORMATION
+# Build Information

-There are two different ways to build and run this project.
-The first is that you can configure it to launch in your IDE environment.
-Alternatively, it can be run using the included make file by executing the `make` command.
+To build this project, please configure it locally in your IDE, or build and run the project using the command line.